 Use other people’s properties and start an Airbnb management company.
-That is a completely different topic but check out this free video if you want to learn more.
+That is a completely different topic but check out google if you want to learn more

-Some people are able to cover their mortgage payments with Airbnb others are running a full time business with multiple properties.
+Some people are able to cover their mortgage payments with Airbnb others are running a profitable business with multiple properties.
 There is no limit to how much you can earn, it depends how serious you want to take it.

 In general, your location and the type of space you have is what will determine your income.
-A luxury condo in Las Vegas will earn more than a 1 bedroom house in a small town.
+A luxury condo in New York City will earn more than a 1 bedroom house in a small suburb.
 Click here to see how much your place is worth.

 Here are some variables that will determine your income:

 Your vacancy rate - how many nights will you be booked

 Your place - How many guests you can accommodate, size of home, amenities etc.

 Your location - is there tourism, heavy business area, a travel hotspot, a large city?

 Competition - Supply/demand in your area affects the price